-The Master’s program in Pharmaceutical Sciences at Marshall University School of Pharmacy (MUSOP) provides students with the training and skills required to prepare them for careers in academia, pharmaceutical industry, or public/private research institutions.
-This program involves an intensive curriculum consisting of didactic courses and research.
-The program of study is based on the background and career objectives of each student and tailored to meet individual needs.
+The Marshall University School of Pharmacy (MUSOP) offers two master’s programs to provide students with the training and skills required to prepare them for careers in academia, pharmaceutical industry, or public/private research institutions.
+The programs involve a curriculum consisting of didactic courses and research.
+The program of study is based on the background and career objectives of each student and is tailored to meet individual needs.

 - Critically assess the scientific literature

 - Engage in and conduct original research

 - Design and implement research experiments to critically test research hypotheses

 - Conduct research in a professional and ethical manner